wmcbrine/hmevlc/README.txt

-HME/VLC video streamer, v2.6
+HME/VLC video streamer, v2.7
 by William McBrine <wmcbrine@gmail.com>
-December 1, 2008
+January 9, 2009

 A simple streaming HME server for the TiVo Series 3 or HD.